-- In the Select fallback reviewers pane, search for and select the user(s) you want to be fallback reviewer(s) for the reviewee’s manager.
+- In the Select fallback reviewers pane, search for and select the user(s) you want to be fallback reviewer(s) for the reviewer's manager.

-- When you've selected your fallback reviewer(s), click the Select button.
+- When you've selected your fallback reviewer(s), select the Select button.

 There are other advanced settings you can configure.
-To configure other advanced access review settings, click Show advanced access review settings:
+To configure other advanced access review settings, select Show advanced access review settings:

-If you want specify what happens to users' access when a reviewer doesn't respond, click If reviewers don't respond, and then select one of the following:
+If you want to specify what happens to users' access when a reviewer doesn't respond, select If reviewers don't respond, and then select one of the following:

 - No change if you don't want a decision made on the users' access.